 Eye cream is important in the winter as the skin around our eyes is thinner than the rest of our face.
 Dry and dehydrated skin makes fine lines more apparent and highlights wrinkles.
 Cold temperatures and wind can cause the eyes to water more, which traps unwanted moisture on the delicate skin.

 Our top pick for the delicate eye area?
 The i-Zinc treatment cream.
-This purple-hued cream is made with non-nano zinc oxide and is blended with coconut oil, jojoba oil and Shea butter to be ultra hydrating and gentle.
+This cream is made with non-nano zinc oxide and is blended with coconut oil, jojoba oil and Shea butter to be ultra hydrating and gentle.
 Plus the zinc provides light SPF protection and helps to soothe any irritations that flare up on the face or body!
 We have now an essential oil free version for extra-sensitive skin too!

 We know, you've heard this one a million times.... but it's one of the most essential skincare tips for a good reason!
 While it's important to drink enough fluids in the winter, proper hydration is more than just drinking water.
 Skin that is prone to dehydration or tends to be on the drier side can benefit from added fatty acids and Omegas in the diet.
 These essential nutrients can be found in high-quality oils (such as fish oil or flaxseed oils), nuts & seeds, fish and other seafood.

 A humidifier is a great option to increase the moisture levels in your home or office.
 Combat the dry winter air and keep your skin hydrated by placing one in the room you spend your most time in, like your bedroom.
 Humidifiers get bonus points for making it easier on our dry noses to breathe during the night!

 Adapt your Skincare Regimen